-Action # 50 - Regional Instructional Managers for Students with Disabilities - This action is effective.
+Action # 51 - Regional Instructional Managers for Students with Disabilities - This action is effective.
 The LCAP action described in the 2022/23 LCAP plan showed consistent progress in graduation rate, resulting in Fresno Unified School District no longer being eligible for differentiated assistance in graduation rate for the 2023/24 school year.

-Action # 51 - Early Interventions - This action is effective.
-As reported in the metric section, the year 2 graduation rate outcome data for English learners, foster youth, and low-income students, and English learners, foster youth, and low-income students who are also identified as a student with a disability have increased.
+Action # 52 - Early Interventions - This action is effective.
+As reported in the metric section, the year 2 graduation rate outcome data for students with disabilities has increased.

-Action # 52 BASE: Special Education - Overall this action is effective.
+Action # 53 - Overall this action is effective.
 As referenced in the Fresno Unified's local indicator percent of students without access to their own copies of standards-aligned instructional materials for use at school and at home rating, 100% of students have access to their own copies of standards-aligned instructional materials for use at school and at home.